tristanqtn/DevOps-Haven/README.md

 [Helm](https://helm.sh/) is a package manager for Kubernetes that simplifies deploying and managing applications on Kubernetes clusters.
 It allows us to define, install, and upgrade even the most complex Kubernetes applications.
 We choose here to add this Helm deployment has a bonus to show that K8S deployments can be done with variabilisation.
 It's interesting to use such features when deploying the same application in different K8S configurations.

+Using Helm will make it easier to deploy and uninstall our application in a K8S cluster.

 ## Implementation

 We've integrated Helm into our project to streamline the deployment process and manage Kubernetes manifests efficiently.
 Helm provides a standardized way to package, distribute, and manage Kubernetes applications, making it easier to share and reproduce deployments.